Steam Summer Sale 2024 - all the best discounts and deals on games

 "Fighting games?
 Check.
 RPGs?
 Check.
 Relaxing?
 Hack & Slash?
 Adventure?
 FPS?
 Check, Check, Check, Check.
 In other words, ALL genres," Steam said in its promotional video.
 All bases are covered.

-One thing we do know about in advance, is that Steam is offering 15% off its Steam Deck 64GB and 512GB LCD models, a deal which will be available throughout the duration of the Summer Sale.
+Steam is also offering 15% off its Steam Deck 64GB and 512GB LCD models, a deal which will be available throughout the duration of the Summer Sale.

 When is the Steam Summer Sale 2024?

-There’s not long to wait now...
-2024’s Steam Summer Sale kicks off on Thursday 27 June at 6pm BST.
+2024’s Steam Summer Sale kicked off on Thursday 27 June at 6pm BST.

 It will run for two weeks, before coming to a close on Thursday 11 July - again at 6pm BST.

-Have you already made a wishlist or spotted a must-have game?
-Share your thoughts, recommendations and anticipated purchases in the comments section.
+Have you found any hidden gems or scored an unbeatable deal?
+Share your finds and experiences in the comments section.

 Comment Guidelines